Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Introduction

-To fill this gap, and to facilitate knowledge transfer from the domains of natural and medical multimodal image registration, we present an empirical study of the applicability of modern I2I translation methods for the task of multimodal biomedical image registration.
-We compare the performance of four GAN-based methods, combined subsequently with two representative monomodal registration methods, to judge the effectiveness of modality translation on biomedical image registration.
-We evaluate these method combinations on three publicly available multimodal datasets.
-To explore the effects of different types of data and their complexity, w.r.t.\ the task of registration, we include one relatively easy non-biomedical dataset, one Cytological dataset of medium difficulty, and one more challenging Histological dataset.
-We include one classic intensity-based multimodal registration method, Mutual Information (MI) maximisation \cite{wellsiiiMultimodalVolumeRegistration1996, maesMultimodalityImageRegistration1997}, as a reference baseline.
+To fill this gap, and to facilitate knowledge transfer from the domain of multimodal natural image registration, we present an empirical study of the applicability of modern I2I translation methods for the task of multimodal medical and biomedical image registration.
+We compare the performance of four GAN-based methods, combined subsequently with two representative monomodal registration methods, to judge the effectiveness of modality translation on rigid registration of medical and biomedical images.
+We evaluate these method combinations on four publicly available multimodal datasets.
+To explore the effects of different types of data and their complexity, w.r.t.\ the task of registration, we include one relatively easy non-biomedical dataset, one Cytological dataset of medium difficulty, and one more challenging Histological dataset, all in 2D.
+Furthermore, we observe a 3D medical Radiological dataset containing T1- and T2-weighted MR images of brains.
+To establish reference performance, we include one classic intensity-based multimodal registration method, Mutual Information (MI) maximisation \cite{wellsiiiMultimodalVolumeRegistration1996, maesMultimodalityImageRegistration1997}, as well as two popular more recent multimodal approaches, Modality Independent Neighbourhood Descriptor (MIND) \cite{heinrichMINDModalityIndependent2012} and maximisation of similarity of Normalised Gradient Fields (NGF) \cite{haberIntensityGradientBasedRegistration2006}.
 On the Histological dataset, we also compare with a recent task-specific method \cite{keikhosraviIntensitybasedRegistrationBrightfield2020} developed particularly for that type of data.
 In addition, we evaluate one recently proposed deep learning-based method for multimodal registration which uses a different approach to transform multimodal registration into a monomodal case~\cite{pielawskiCoMIRContrastiveMultimodal2020}.
+We apply and evaluate this method on 3D (medical) data, which has not been done previously.
 We share our complete experimental setup as open-source, including method implementations, evaluation code, and all datasets to facilitate further reproducing and benchmarking.
+The framework can easily be extended by including additional methods, and can support further development and evaluation of approaches for registration of 2D and 3D medical and biomedical images.